 Founded by George Shangrow in 1969 as the Seattle Chamber Singers, from its inception the group performed a diverse array of music — works of the Medieval, Renaissance and Baroque periods to contemporary pieces and world premieres — accompanied by an ad hoc group of instrumentalists for Bach cantatas and Handel oratorios (many of which received their first Seattle performances at SCS concerts).

 George Shangrow lost his life in a car crash on July 31, 2010, an event that shocked not only our musicians and our audiences, but the entire Pacific Northwest musical community.
 Over the ensuing three seasons, the volunteer performers of our orchestra and chorus partnered with a number of distinguished guest conductors to carry on the astounding musical legacy Shangrow created.
-A search process during the 2012–2013 season led to the selection of Clinton Smith as the group’s second music director.
-Clinton led the ensemble for four seasons.
+Clinton Smith then led the group as its second music director for four seasons.

-The 2017–2018 season brought four music-director candidates to the podium, resulting in William White being named music director and principal conductor beginning with the 2018–2019 season.
-White’s tenure has already been marked by several notable developments: a season devoted to the works of Lili Boulanger; the organization’s 50th anniversary celebrations; a pandemic year commissioning project; and the adoption of a new name: Harmonia.
+Beginning with the 2018–2019 season, William White has served as Harmonia’s music director and principal conductor.
+White’s tenure has been marked by several notable developments: a season devoted to the works of Lili Boulanger; the organization’s 50th anniversary celebrations; a pandemic-year commissioning project; and the adoption of a new name: Harmonia.

 Board of Directors